 Don't know what to do with the extra egg whites when you add an additional egg?
 Use the egg whites in a homemade frosting like a Swiss meringue buttercream to add the extra layer of finesse to your cake.

 5. Use Hot Water

-When the back of the box calls for water, you probably fill the measuring cup from the tap without thinking much about temperature.
+When the cake mix recipe calls for water, you probably fill the measuring cup from the tap without thinking much about temperature.
 But using hot water is best, especially if you're making a chocolate cake.
 The heat will bloom any cocoa powder in the mix, intensifying the chocolate flavor.

 6. Swap Coffee for Water

 Craving mocha cake?
-Use hot coffee instead of water when making chocolate cake from a mix.
+Use hot coffee instead of water when making chocolate cake mix or devil's food cake mix.
 The finished cake should have a distinctive mocha flavor.
-Another option: Make instant espresso and add the hot espresso to give the cake an even more intense coffee flavor.
+Take your doctored cake mix to the next level: Make instant espresso and add the hot espresso to give the cake an even more intense coffee flavor.